 However, it took many years to catch on in the United States.
-Some say this is because it can be difficult to grow from seed, and the development is slow in the early stages.
+Some say this is because it can be challenging to grow from seed, and the development is slow in the early stages.
 Nevertheless, Lisianthus Flowers are currently being grown and sold nationwide.
 In addition, its reputation and demand seem to be growing by the year.

-For a long time, Lisianthus flowers have been associated with showing a display of appreciation.
+For a long time, Lisianthus flowers have been associated with a display of appreciation.
 This can be acknowledgment for services someone has rendered, for someone who has helped you in some way, or for a friend just being their awesome self.
 It’s the floral equivalent of saying.
 “I appreciate you!”

 Another positive meaning of the Lisianthus is the joining of two people for a lifelong bond.
 In addition, it signifies eternal love and devotion.
 It’s no wonder this varietal is taking the wedding industry by storm.
-Not only is it striking and picturesque, it means that two people have made the decision to spend their life together.
+Not only is it striking and picturesque, it means that two people have decided to spend their life together.
 Who wouldn’t want this bloom to be a hallmark of their big day, as well as for accenting their wedding photos!

 Although it is a stylish flower, contemporary to modern floristry, it actually represents traditional values.
 According to many old stories and myths, it is connected with those who respect old-fashioned morals.
-Perhaps this also adds to its romantic charm, when used as a wedding floral.
+Perhaps this also adds to its romantic charm when used as a wedding floral.

 Astrological Association with Sagittarius